project-flexos/asplos22-ae/README.md

 environment.
 Access to the physical host environment is important as it is required to run Virtual Machine (VM) images.

-All our results were run on XXX.
+All our results were run on an Intel® Xeon® Silver 4114 with 128.0 GB RAM, Debian 11.1, and Linux version 5.10.0-9-amd64.
+This artifact may be run with any processor that supports Intel MPK, typically any Intel® Xeon® Scalable Processor starting with the Skylake generation (but the results might differ from the paper).
+This artifact was only tested on Debian 11.1, but any Debian-based distribution with similar package versions should be suitable.

 ## 4. Getting started